keigoi/kmclib/artifact.md

 We would like you to be able to

 * try the running example from the paper
-* edit-compile-run your own programs using the kmclib communiation primitives
+* edit-compile-run your own programs using the kmclib communication primitives
 * observe compile-time detection of communication errors

 Additionally, you can try some additional programs implemented with klmclib.